Sustainable Arvada - Water

 Water as a natural resource must be conserved.
 City Council and City staff are dedicated to providing education regarding water usage and other conservation programs as they become available to assist citizens and businesses use less water.

-Water usage has declined from 146 gallons per person per day to 143 gallons per person per day.
+Water usage has declined from a 5-year average of 146 gallons per person per day to a 5-year average of 136 gallons per person per day.

 About 1/2 of all water is used indoors, and the other 1/2 on outdoor landscape.
 Indoor conservation is dependent on making appliances such as toilets, washing machines and dish washers more efficient.
 The US EPA is working with manufacturers on making appliances more water and energy efficient through its Water Sense program.